A novel efficient structure-preserving exponential integrator for Hamiltonian systems: Numerical test

 Consider the initial data $y_{0}=(0,-0.082,0,0)^\mathsf{T}$, $T=100$ and time step size $h_{i}=0.02/2^{i},\;i=0,1,\dots,4$.
 Figure \ref{fig:HH energy error} demonstrates that the EAVF method preserves the discrete energy exactly and the energy errors of all linearly implicit methods remain bounded, varying from $10^{-18}$ to $10^{-7}$.
-Figure \ref{fig:HH energy est} verifies the result about the energy deviation at each time step by EKahan method shown in Theorem \ref{theorem-energy}.
+Figure \ref{fig:HH energy est} verifies the result about the energy deviation at each time step by EKahan shown in Theorem \ref{theorem-energy}.
+Furthermore, we verified numerically that the per-step energy increment of EKahan scales as $O(h^3)$, consistent with the stepwise identity in Theorem~\ref{theorem-energy}, and we omitted the corresponding figure due to space limitations.

 In Figure \ref{fig:HH order efficiency}, we consider the global errors at $T=100$ and the computational cost using different step sizes.
-Figure \ref{fig:HH order} confirms that the EKahan method is second-order, and Figure \ref{fig:HH efficiency} shows that Ekahan method is more efficient compared to the fully implicit EAVF method and the other two types of linearly implicit methods.
+Figure \ref{fig:HH order} confirms that the EKahan method is second-order, and Figure \ref{fig:HH efficiency} shows that EKahan method is more efficient compared to the fully implicit EAVF method and the other two types of linearly implicit methods.
 In addition, we observe from Figure \ref{fig:HH order} that the exponential integrators are more accurate than Kahan's method since the linear part are exactly integrated using exponential integrators.

 \paragraph{\textbf{FPU system with a cubic Hamiltonian}} The $\alpha$-Fermi-Pasta-Ulam (FPU) system, originating from the study by Fermi, Pasta, Ulam, and Tsingou, has evolved into a paradigmatic model in nonlinear wave theory \cite{4376203}.
 We study a continuum generalization of the FPU system